 Given all of the latest policies by the airlines which seem to be negative, whether new or changed — we tend to forget about some of the conveniences which we now take for granted.
 One of those conveniences is electronic ticketing, where we no longer have to worry or be concerned about losing that precious ticket.
 It was during the time I was assisting this person when I realized that I have taken it for granted.

 What do you think?
-Do you feel the same way?
-Can you think of some other positive conveniences we as frequent travelers currently enjoy which we may take for granted?
+Do you feel similarly?
+Can you think of some other positive conveniences we as frequent travelers currently enjoy which we may take for granted in 2025?